 There was absolutely no need for me to worry, the dress was simple to fit and even easier to sew.
 The two most difficult parts were hand stitching the bell sleeve lining to the elbow seam and the invisible zipper.
 The hand stitching was a breeze, and I think I was so worried about the fabric that in the process of being super careful, I actually sewed the best invisible zipper I have ever inserted!

-My Try Something New Every Month project for April was beading embellishment, and I felt like this is the perfect piece to start on.
+My Try Something New Every Month project for April was beading embellishment.
+I felt like this is the perfect piece to start on.
 I follow a blogger named Angela Clayton, and she does the most beautiful hand beading on the costumes she creates.
-Through Angela’s blog, I was inspired by her to try some, even if it is very simple, but enough to add that extra oomph to the dress.
+Through Angela’s blog, I was inspired by her to try some beading.
+It is very simple, but enough to add that extra oomph to the dress.
 I finished April’s Try Something New Every Month Hand Beading Project by adding the hand beading and by Making a Russian Kokoshnik to go with it.

-One of the hardest things about sewing for myself is that I am not able to get very good pictures of the costumes or garments being worn.
-I put so much work into this project that I wanted it to be different – I wanted nice pictures of me in full costume in the woods (Elenetessé is a Wood Elf, after all).
-I contacted my friend Rachel who owns River Wynn Photography, and asked her if she would be interested in taking pictures of my costume.
+One of the hardest things about sewing for myself is that I am not able to get very good pictures.
+I put so much work into this project I wanted it to be different.
+Nice pictures of me in full costume in the woods (Elenetessé is a Wood Elf, after all) fit the bill perfectly.
+I contacted my friend Rachel from River Wynn Photography to see if she would be interested in taking my pictures.
 She is an amazing photographer to start with, and I knew something like this would be right up her alley.

 Rachel also did a great job getting some detail shots that highlight the beading and kokoshnik really well.
 I am so glad I contacted her!

-One of the things I like the most about our events is getting to see everyone’s costumes – whether they just add-on to/alter a costume from a previous event or they show up with a brand new costume.
+One of the things I like the most about our events is getting to see everyone’s costumes.
+Some add-on to/alter a costume from a previous event or they show up with a brand new costume.
 I love seeing the skill and workmanship that goes into each piece!
-I cannot wait for our first event this year to see everyone’s new creations, and, quite frankly, I cannot wait to show off the hard work I put into making this dress and headpiece!
+I cannot wait for our first event this year to see everyone’s new creations!
+In addition, I cannot wait to show off the hard work I put into making this dress and headpiece!

 This is the fourth finished project from my Finish-A-Long Quarter 2 Project List.
 Apparently the FAL was just what I needed to motivate me to get stuff finished!